Carlill v Carbolic Smoke Ball Co: Facts

 Louisa Elizabeth Carlill saw the advertisement, bought one of the balls and used it three times daily for nearly two months until she contracted the flu on 17 January 1892.
 She claimed £100 from the Carbolic Smoke Ball Company.
 They ignored two letters from her husband, a solicitor.
 On a third request for her reward, they replied with an anonymous letter that if it is used properly the company had complete confidence in the smoke ball's efficacy, but "to protect themselves against all fraudulent claims", they would need her to come to their office to use the ball each day and be checked by the secretary.
-Carlill brought a claim to court.
-Counsel representing her argued that the advertisement and her reliance on it was a contract between the company and her, so the company ought to pay.
-The company argued it was not a serious contract.
+Carlill sued for breach of contract, her counsel arguing that the advertisement and her reliance on it amounted to a binding contract between her and the company, and that the company should therefore pay the promised £100.
+The company argued that they had made no legally binding offer which was capable of acceptance, and thus there could be no contract.

 Judgment

-The Carbolic Smoke Ball Company, represented by H. H. Asquith, lost its argument at the Queen's Bench.
-It appealed straight away.
-The Court of Appeal unanimously rejected the company's arguments and held that there was a fully binding contract for £100 with Carlill.
-Among the reasons given by the three judges were (1) that the advertisement was not a unilateral invitation to treat to all the world but an offer restricted to those who acted upon the terms contained in the advertisement (2) that satisfying conditions for using the smoke ball constituted acceptance of the offer (3) that purchasing or merely using the smoke ball constituted good consideration, because it was a distinct detriment incurred at the behest of the company and, furthermore, more people buying smoke balls by relying on the advertisement was a clear benefit to Carbolic (4) that the company's claim that £1000 was deposited at the Alliance Bank showed the serious intention to be legally bound.
-The judgments of the court were as follows.
+The Carbolic Smoke Ball Company, represented by H. H. Asquith, lost its argument at the Queen's Bench, which decision was then appealed.
+The Court of Appeal unanimously rejected the company's arguments and held that they had made a binding contract with Carlill.
+Among the reasons given by the three judges were: (1) that the advertisement was not a unilateral invitation to treat to all the world, but rather an offer restricted to those who acted upon the terms set out in the advertisement; (2) that satisfying the stated conditions for using the smoke ball constituted acceptance of the offer; (3) that purchasing or merely using the smoke ball constituted good consideration, because it was a distinct detriment incurred at the behest of the company and, furthermore, more people buying smoke balls by relying on the advertisement was a clear benefit to Carbolic; and (4) that the company's claim that £1000 was deposited at the Alliance Bank showed the serious intention to be legally bound.

 Lord Justice Lindley

-Lindley gave the first judgment on it, after running through the facts again.
-He makes short shrift of the insurance and wagering contract arguments that were dealt with in the Queen's Bench.
+Lindley gave the first judgment.
+He made short shrift of the insurance and wagering contract arguments that were dealt with in the Queen's Bench.

 He follows on with essentially five points.
 First, the advertisement was not "mere puff" as had been alleged by the company, because the deposit of £1000 in the bank evidenced seriousness.
 Second, the advertisement was an offer made specifically to anyone who performed the conditions in the advertisement rather than a statement "not made with anybody in particular."
 Third, communication of acceptance is not necessary for a contract when people's conduct manifests an intention to contract.
 Fourth, that the vagueness of the advertisement's terms was no insurmountable obstacle.
 And fifth, the nature of Carlill's consideration (what she gave in return for the offer) was good, because there is both an advantage in additional sales in reaction to the advertisement and a "distinct inconvenience" that people go to when using a smoke ball.